 —Digitalis trojana.
 (200) DIG-36.
 Packet: $2.50

 'HELEN of TROY'.
 Yellow to amber-brown flowers with white lip and brown and gold-netted throat.
 Dark green narrow leaves.
 Biennial to 3 feet.
 Turkey.
 Zone 6.
 Germinates in 1 - 3 weeks warm.

 LEGUMINOSAE, tribe: MIRBELIEAE.
 Attractive small Australian endemic heath-like shrubs with yellow and red pea-like flowers.
 Of diversity sampling interest.

-'PRICKLY PARROT-PEA'.
-Yellow 1/2" flowers with red markings.
-Small shrub to 3 - 6 feet, with small needle-like leaves.
-Resembles a juniper.
-SE Australia.
-Stands drought.
-Good in California.
-Nick seed to germinate in 2 - 4 weeks.
-Zone 9.
+'SHOWY PARROT-PEA'.
+Apricot flowers with red centers, sometimes yellow or pink, in dense, spike-like clusters in spring.
+Small shrub to 3 feet, with needle-like leaves.
+E. Australia.
+Zone 8 or 9.
+Good in tubs.
+Nick to germinate in 2 - 4 weeks.

 DIOSCOREACEAE.
 Some 600 species of twining herbaceous vines rising from tubers.
 Some edible, others poisonous or medicinal, yielding cortisone and progesterone precursors.
 Most are easily grown in deep well drained soil.

 —Dioscorea batatas.
 (10 tuberlets) DIOC-7. $3.00